 LDAP is used for communicating with directory servers to extract or interact with data on that server.
 Within business you or your applications will need to access this information hundreds of times per day.
 Every time someone needs to authenticate to any network resource in your business, there is a directory protocol and server involved in that process.

-Using LDAP a person can perform several types of actions on a directory depending on what their needs are.
-Here are some of the common operations that a person or application will perform using LDAP:
+Using this protocol, a person can perform several types of actions on a directory depending on what their needs are.
+Here are some of the common operations that a person or application will perform using the protocol:

 Add: This allows you to add a new file to the database/directory.
 A common example of this will be adding a new user account for a new employee.

 Delete: This is the opposite of the add operation and allows you to remove a file from the database.
 A common use case for this is removing an employee’s account following their termination and deleting their access.

 Search: This allows you to start searching for a file within the database.
 This is useful if you want to confirm if someone has been deleted or added to the database already.

 Compare: Compare to different items within your database/directory for similarities or differences.
 One use case for this is if you have two employees with the same job function and you want to compare their level of access to ensure that both employees have all of the permission that they need to do their job.